 Green Mold: this is the most common you may find in compost.It typically appears in compost piles which have a lot of material.

-Well, though it might sound a tough word to learn, at least it’s important that you know what that means.
+Well, though it might sound a tough word to learn, it’s important that you know what it means.
 Actinomycetes are fungus-like bacteria playing a big role in the decomposition process in your compost pile.
 Their presence is a sign of an imbalance of green and brown materials though in manure compost, for example, it might be a good thing (successful decomposition).

 If you want to recognize this type of bacteria in your pile, you’ll see a grayish substance that looks like a cobweb and it has an earthy smell, typical of a good compost.
 So, it’s key that you maintain a good environment for this bacteria to grow.
 Moist the soil (not too much!), reduce pH levels and add organic material because it’s actinomycetes’ dinner!.
 Also, keep your pile aerated and you’ll get a perfect dark earthy compost.